jacobmischka/svelte-flatpickr/README.md

 ## Usage

-Ideally, if you're using svelte already, configure your bundler to resolve the package's `svelte` field (or import from `svelte-flatpickr/src/Flatpickr.html`) and compile the template from within your own project.
+Ideally, if you're using svelte already, configure your bundler to resolve the package's `svelte` field (or import from `svelte-flatpickr/src/Flatpickr.svelte`) and compile the template from within your own project.
 See [sveltejs/svelte#604](https://github.com/sveltejs/svelte/issues/604) for more information.

 Don't forget to import flatpickr's stylesheets as well.

 ## Versions

-* For Svelte v1.x use v0.x.x
+-   For Svelte v3 use v2
-* For Svelte v2.x use v1.x.x
+-   For Svelte v2.x use v1.x.x
+-   For Svelte v1.x use v0.x.x

 ### Example